 A creeping dread worked its way across my scalp, and I was selected.
 I was told this would be not just a duty but an honor.
 But where were the warm handshakes?
 The hugs, and hearty congratulations?
 There was only a juror number and a trial date bestowed, along with instructions to return, on penalty of penalty.

 For the next four weeks of what would have been my life, two of probably the most annoying lawyers on the face of the Earth haggled over… fees.
 Lawyers, trained in mediation, suing each other because they couldn’t settle on a fee... from each other.

 It was unnerving, for two straight weeks.
 Then, by Week Three, I'd become numb.
 Hardened.
-A hatred sprouted in my heart, fed by hours of immature banter and inexplicable court rules, day after day.
+A rage sprouted in my heart, fed by hours of immature banter and inexplicable court rules, day after day.
 After day.
 Did I mention this went on for a month?

 During one of his turns, the Plaintiff (with his own lawyer) posited, “I guess you’ve heard the old adage that a lawyer who defends himself has an ass for a client.”
 The Defendant could only reply, “It’s ‘fool,’ not ‘ass’!”